 - Write directly to the audience, remembering that this is an online publication read by your peers.

-- Keep the article short—generally between 850-1500 words, not counting references.
+- Keep the article short—generally between 850 and 1,500 words excluding references.

-- Provide practical, actionable advice to help academic leaders do their job more effectively.
+- Provide practical, actionable advice to help academic leaders do their jobs more effectively.

 Articles should not have been registered for copyright or published elsewhere (either on paper or electronically) prior to publication in Academic Leader.